ranfysvalle02/blog-drafts/GraphRAG-bearish.md

   * **Ambiguity:** Textual data can be ambiguous, making accurate interpretation difficult.
 * **Domain Specificity:**
   * **Unique Relationships:** Industries often have specific terminology and relationship types not captured in general language models.
+## The Challenge of Automatic Relationship Extraction

+The prospect of constructing knowledge graphs directly from raw data using LLMs is undeniably alluring.
+However, this endeavor is fraught with significant challenges.

+### LLM Limitations

+* **Bias:** LLMs are trained on massive datasets that inevitably contain biases.
+These biases can be subtly or overtly reflected in the extracted relationships, leading to skewed and potentially harmful knowledge graphs.
+* **Hallucinations:** LLMs are prone to fabricating information, a phenomenon known as hallucination.
+In the context of relationship extraction, this can result in the invention of nonexistent connections, compromising the integrity of the knowledge graph.
+* **Limited Understanding:** While LLMs have shown remarkable capabilities, their comprehension of complex relationships, especially those specific to particular domains, remains limited.
+This hinders their ability to accurately capture nuanced connections between entities.

+### Controlling LLM Output

+A critical aspect often overlooked is the challenge of controlling LLM output to align with specific requirements.
+While LLMs can generate text, ensuring the output adheres to a desired structure or format is non-trivial.
+For instance, extracting relationships might require the LLM to produce structured outputs like tuples or dictionaries.

+To address this, strategies such as:

+* **Function Calling:** Integrating functions within the LLM's capabilities can help structure the output, ensuring it meets specific requirements.
+* **Prompt Engineering:** Carefully crafting prompts can guide the LLM towards producing the desired output format.
+* **Reinforcement Learning from Human Feedback (RLHF):** Training the LLM to follow specific guidelines through human feedback can improve output control.

 ## Python Example